-I don’t buy much designer-brand makeup, but drugstore makeup brands frequently offer manufacturer coupons through third-party coupon services like Coupons.com, and retailers like CVS and Walgreens themselves offer manufacturer coupons and store coupons, as we detail in “7 Places to Find Free Manufacturer Coupons Online.”
+I don’t buy much designer-brand makeup, but drugstore makeup brands frequently offer manufacturer coupons through third-party coupon services like Coupons.com.
+Retailers like CVS and Walgreens also offer manufacturer coupons and store coupons, as we detail in “7 Places to Find Free Manufacturer Coupons Online.”

 Ulta Beauty also frequently offers coupons that you can use on drugstore brands — and occasionally offers coupons that are valid for high-end makeup brands, which the retailer refers to as “prestige” brands.

 3. Almost anything at Kohl’s

 Kohl’s is another store where I never shop without coupons.
 Bookmark Kohl’s coupons page — unlike on some retailers’ sites, the deals are clearly explained and easy to find.